Lecturer in Animal Science

 Debbie completed her BSc in Animal Behaviour at Anglia Ruskin University in Cambridge before taking a year out of studying to puppy walk for the Guide Dogs for the Blind Association.

 She then undertook a taught MSc in Companion Animal Behaviour Counselling at The University of Southampton.
-As well as lecturing at Writtle she runs her own business as a pet behaviour counsellor and animal trainer.
-She is a full member of the Association of Pet Behaviour Counsellors and an Animal Behaviour and Training Council registered Clinical Animal Behaviourist.
+As well as lecturing at Writtle she runs the Writtle Pet Behaviour Clinic.
+She is a full member of the Association of Pet Behaviour Counsellors (APBC) and an Animal Behaviour and Training Council (ABTC) registered Clinical Animal Behaviourist.
 Debbie has developed the Pet Behaviour and Welfare modules for the Animal Science/Management degrees.
-She's a mentor and assessor for the APBC and has worked closely with them on their application.
-With a keen interest in the behaviour and welfare of animals, particularly the prevention of stress and behaviour problems, she strives to pass on the knowledge she has gained through her education and personal experience to those she teaches.BSc (Hons) Animal Behaviour
+She's an APBC committee member and in that role acts as an assessor and assessor trainer, having been heavily involved in the development of their new assessment process.
+With a keen interest in the behaviour and welfare of animals, particularly the prevention of stress and behaviour problems, she strives to pass on the knowledge she has gained through her education and industry experience to those she teaches.BSc (Hons) Animal Behaviour

 MSc Companion Animal Behaviour Counselling